Zerq/werbl.js/README.md

 +++Build and installation instructions++++

+develop branch is recomended for now.. i tend to not update the master version very often.. and its not like i have a first final release yet still tinkering a lot... part of the idea is that i keep the stuff in a lib folder because your kinda supposed to muck around with the code and make it your own.. eventually i might name a npm package too..

 running npm build inside teh worblLib update the worblLib and werbelWebpack projects (the parcel project is still a work in progress)